 Emma MacGuidwin is a reference librarian at the Moritz Law Library.
 She provides research support to faculty, students, and the public and is the library liaison to the Moritz College of Law Drug Enforcement and Policy Center.
-She also teaches Legal Analysis and Writing I.
+She also teaches Legal Analysis and Writing I and Advanced Legal Research.

 MacGuidwin previously served as the library manager for a large Midwest law firm and has worked at the Michigan State University Law Library and the University of Dayton’s Roesch Library.
 She also has practiced law in the fields of ERISA, health care, and litigation.
 Following law school, MacGuidwin served as a law clerk for Magistrate Judge Russell G. Vineyard of the United States District Court for the Northern District of Georgia.